 I am always glad to hear people talking about organizing and think the TV organizing shows help people to see there are a lot of individuals struggling with clutter.
 However, I am very uncomfortable with the image of organizers pulling items out of people’s hands, and I certainly don’t work that way with my clients.
-Through the use of questions I help my clients make intelligent choices on what to keep and what to let go, but the choices are always belong to my clients!
+Through the use of questions, I help my clients make intelligent choices on what to keep and what to let go, but the choices always belong to my clients!

 Take my short organizing quiz below.

 Jot down your answers on a piece of paper.

 Three areas where lack of organizing causes you stress.